JetBrains/jpa-buddy-documentation/database-connections/database-connections.md

 ![ij-ultimate-data-sources](img/ij-ultimate-data-sources.jpeg)

-Starting from version 2023.2, JPA Buddy seamlessly integrates with IntelliJ IDEA Ultimate's robust options for data source configurations, eliminating the need to create additional connections.
+Starting from version 2023.2, JPA Buddy seamlessly integrates with IntelliJ IDEA Ultimate's robust options for data source configurations.
 For more information, refer to the relevant <a href="https://www.jetbrains.com/help/idea/data-sources-and-drivers-dialog.html" target="_blank">JetBrains documentation page</a>.

 JPA Buddy provides a similar mechanism for the IntelliJ IDEA Community edition.